Alex Knopp

 Alex A. Knopp (born September 23, 1947) is an American professor and former politician who served three terms as a member of the Connecticut House of Representatives from the 139th District, which encompassed Norwalk, from 1987 to 1993.
 He served another four terms from the 137th District between 1993 and 2001 for the Democratic Party.

-From 2001 to 2005, Knopp served two-terms as mayor of Norwalk, Connecticut.
+From 2001 to 2005, Knopp served two terms as mayor of Norwalk, Connecticut.
 He was defeated for re-election on November 8, 2005, by Republican Richard A. Moccia.

 Early life and education

-Knopp is the son of Burton Knopp and Fay Honey Irving of Westport.
+Knopp is the son of Burton and Fay Honey Knopp of Westport.
 Knopp received his B.A. from Wesleyan University in 1969, graduating Phi Beta Kappa and magna cum laude.
 He received his J.D. from George Washington University Law School in 1981, graduating as the valedictorian of his class.

 Career

-Since 2008, Knopp has been serving as the executive director of the Center for Public Service and Social Justice at Yale University.
+From 2008-2012, Knopp served as the executive director of Dwight Hall at Yale.
 Since 2006, he has also been a visiting clinical lecturer at Yale Law School.